barbarametzler/sat_embeddings/README.md

 ## Usage
 ### 1. Data preprocessing: create tiles
 Create .tif files from the input .vrt file.
 The input .vrt file should contain the satellite composite.
 The files are saved in the output_folder.
 The h3_shapes_path should point to the h3 grid file.
 The grid420_path should point to the grid file.
-The size refers to the dataset size (and helps you create a smaller subset more easily).
+The size refers to the dataset size - e.g. number of tiles (and helps you create a smaller subset more easily).
 The mask parameter should be set to True if the tiles should be masked with the h3 grid.
 ```
 python create_tiles.py --size 9000000 --mask False --h3_shapes_path /data/vector/420_grid.parquet --grid420_path /data/vector/grid_complete.parquet --vrt_file /data/raster/all_GHS-composite-S2.vrt --folder /data/raster/england/unmasked/
 ```